Located in Tongariro National Park in the Central North Island region

 Most walkers take 4 days/3 nights or 3 days/2 nights.
 Very fit people can walk it in 2 days/1 night, but each day is at least 8 hours.

 There are three huts with campsites nearby along the Tongariro Northern Circuit.
 These must be booked in advance during the Great Walks season.
-Note, camping is not allowed within 500 m on this track.
+Camping is not allowed within 500m of this track.

 Huts have bunks, mattresses, heating, toilets, basic gas cooking facilities, solar-powered lighting and cold running water.
 A DOC ranger is present.
 The huts do not provide food, cooking utensils or showers.

-Begin 100 metres below the Whakapapa Visitor Centre at Ngauruhoe Place and along the lower Taranaki Falls track.
-After about 20 minutes the Mangatepopo track branches off from the Taranaki Falls track.
+Begin 100 m below the Whakapapa Visitor Centre at Ngauruhoe Place and along the lower Taranaki Falls track.
+After about 20 min the Mangatepopo track branches off from the Taranaki Falls track.
+From this point the remaining time to Mangatepopo Hut is approximately 3 hr, or up to 5 hr in poor weather conditions.

 For the last hour the track skirts around Pukekaikiore until it reaches the Mangatepopo Valley track.
 The Mangatepopo Hut is five minutes off of the main track.